microsoft/vscode-eslint/eslint/README.md

 ## Release Notes:

+### 1.0.3

+- Errors in configuration files are only shown in a status message if the file is not open in the editor.
+Otherwise message are shown in the output channel only.

 ### 1.0.2

 - Added a status bar item to inform the user about problems with ESLint.
 A message box only appears if the user attention is required.